top of page

 What is Pluto in Aquarius?

-This is the sign where belief systems, once established through logic and questioning, are elevated to a more fanatic worldview that may be defended or spread with little thought to consequence.
-Coming together in groups is also part of this sign: power distributed equally in groups, a betterment for large groups of people or humanity at large, a focus on humanitarian belief systems, all this is Aquarius.
-What is interesting here is that Aquarius doesn’t necessarily like people: humanity is a nice concept worthy of flowery words and complex hypotheses, but only as long as interactions with actual humans are minimal.
-It also deals with individuality AND groups of people at the same time: which means that it has to do with outcasts, people who break away from groups, and groups in which the genius or strength of the individual betters the entire whole.
+This is the sign where belief systems, once established through logic and questioning, can become elevated to a more fanatic worldview that may be defended or spread with little thought to its consequences.
+Groups and social structures/endeavors are also part of this sign: power distributed equally in groups, a betterment for large groups of people or humanity at large, and a focus on humanitarian belief systems are all themes of Aquarius (and Pluto therein).
+What is interesting here is that Aquarius doesn’t necessarily make us like people: when Aquarius is highlighted astrology, we often see humanity as a nice concept that's worthy of flowery words and complex hypotheses, but only as long as interactions with actual humans are minimal.
+Aquarius, in its shadow, is liking the idea of humanity... but only as long as actual humans are removed from the equation.

 To answer this question, we’ll first look at the cycles of Pluto in Aquarius throughout the last millennium (a.k.a.
 1000 A.D. onward).
 As Pluto needs 248 years to return to a sign and stays in Aquarius for 21-22 years each time, there are only 4 timeframes to look at: 1041-1063 (great separation of powers), 1286-1308 (birth of many global superpowers, ending of a cycle), 1532-1553 (rise of religious wars and the inquisition, ongoing colonialism), and 1777-1798 (American Revolutionary War, French Revolution, Terreur, genocide on Native Americans, and more.)
-After that, we’ll analyze the common themes and draw conclusions for life today.
+Obviously, the timeframe after that is 2023-2044, which is not subject of this article.

 The Last 1,000 Years of Pluto in Aquarius